Matt McCants: St. Louis BattleHawks

-McCants was drafted in the first round, 3rd overall by the St. Louis BattleHawks of the 2020 XFL Draft in October 2019.
+McCants was selected in the first round, 3rd overall by the St. Louis BattleHawks of the 2020 XFL draft in October 2019.
 He had his contract terminated when the league suspended operations on April 10, 2020.

-Coaching Career
+Coaching career

-UAB

 McCants spent the 2021 spring season at Fairfield High School and then joined the UAB staff in the summer of 2021 as a volunteer coach.
 Last season in 2022, he was a strength and conditioning coach who focused on the offensive line.

-In December of 2022, McCants was named UAB's Director of Character Development by Head Coach Trent Dilfer, and enters his third season on staff.
+In December 2022, McCants was named UAB's Director of Character Development by Head Coach Trent Dilfer, and enters his third season on staff.